davidtchiu/davidtchiu.github.io/teaching/cs475/proj1/index.md

 2. Open up VirtualBox.
 Then click on the File > Import Appliance... menu.
 Browse and find the xinu-back-end.ova file you just downloaded, then click Continue.

-3. Import `xinu-backend.ova`. **Do not** click to enable "Reinitialize the MAC address of all network cards."
+3. Import `xinu-back-end.ova`. **Do not** click to enable "Reinitialize the MAC address of all network cards."
 Afterwards, you should see the new virtual machine image on the left-hand panel of the VM Manager window.

-4. Highlight `xinu-backend` in the left-hand menu, and click on Settings.
+4. Highlight `xinu-back-end` in the left-hand menu, and click on Settings.
 From the Settings menu, navigate to `Ports`.
 Make sure that `Enable Serial Port` and `Connect to Existing Pipe/Socket` are **both checked**.
 Under Path/address:

     - If you're on a Linux or Mac: type in `/tmp/xinu_serial`
     - If you're on Windows: type in `\\.\pipe\xinu_com1`